The Elements: Fire: Release

 In 2004, Wilson rerecorded the piece as part of Brian Wilson Presents Smile with assistance from keyboardist Darian Sahanaja.
 As they were assembling the project, Sahanaja recalled, Wilson began humming the wordless melody from "Fall Breaks ...", after which it was decided to incorporate the same wordless vocals into the new arrangement of "Fire".
 Wilson left the string arrangement to Sahanaja.
 "I think that's the part that spooked him the most.
 I told him I'd deal with it."
 During the band rehearsals for "Mrs. O'Leary's Cow", the electricity in the building went out mid-performance.
 Biographer Mark Dillon wrote, "Luckily Brian wasn't around ...
 It might have convinced him the song was cursed after all."

 "Mrs. O'Leary's Cow" earned Wilson his first Grammy Award, winning in the category of Best Rock Instrumental Performance.
 The original Beach Boys recording was later released on the 2011 compilation The Smile Sessions, where it was combined with the vocals from "Fall Breaks ...".

+Reception

+One music historian wrote about this song, "The doors of hell are suddenly kicked open...[the] track is so thoroughly demonic that it could be the scariest thing ever put on tape."